 - Critical thinking.
 Begin to critically analyze the literature and determine what you consider valid based upon your experience and the experience of others (evidence-based surgery).

 - Understand the research process.
 Take part in the complete spectrum of clinical and basic research.
 Understand both the clinical and basic research process.

 - Surgical and clinical skills improvement.
 Improve surgical skills with appropriate Fellow level cases.
 Learn how to manage complex periarticular and diaphyseal fractures, pelvic and acetabular fractures, and musculoskeletal injuries in critically injured patients.
 Evaluate and treat musculoskeletal infections, non-unions, and mal-unions.

 - Administration.
 Learn how to understand the administrative and business aspects of surgical practice.

-The VGH Orthopaedic Trauma Fellowship was the first of it’s kind in Canada, and has been training Canadian and foreign fellows since 1984.
+The Orthopaedic Trauma Fellowship at Vancouver General Hospital was the first of its kind in Canada, and has been training Canadian and foreign fellows since 1984.
 We have a very strong reputation for clinical and academic excellence nationally and internationally.
-We have a significant presence in the OTA, AONA and COA- providing opportunities for networking and establishment in the sub-specialty for our fellows.
+We have a significant presence in the Orthopaedic Trauma Association, AO North America and the Canadian Orthopaedic Association – providing opportunities for networking and establishment in the sub-specialty for our fellows.